Karna98/django-project/Django_Notes.md

         ```
         On successfully creating superuser, "_Superuser created successfully_." will be displayed

-        Now visit http://127.0.0.1:8000/admin/ and log it with superuser credentials created above.
+        Now visit http://127.0.0.1:8000/admin/ and log in with superuser credentials created above.

     - Adding **xapp** in Admin Panel
         ```